tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

   - [Contributors](#contributors)
     - [Workload](#workload)

-This program uses C++ and the external [```mcpp```](https://github.com/rozukke/mcpp) library to build and generate mazes in Minecraft.

 ## Key Features

-**Build Mazes:** Users can create their own 'perfect' or 'looped' mazes by specifying the maze structure.
+- **Build Mazes:** Users can create their own 'perfect' or 'looped' mazes by specifying the maze structure.

-**Generate Mazes:** Automatically generate a 'perfect' maze without loops using the recursive backtracking algorithm.
+- **Generate Mazes:** Automatically generate a 'perfect' maze without loops using the recursive backtracking algorithm.

-**Solve Mazes:** Optionally, users can receive help to solve the maze using either the Right-Hand Wall-Follower (RHWF) algorithm or the Breadth-First-Search (BFS) algorithm.
+- **Solve Mazes:** Optionally, users can receive help to solve the maze using either the Right-Hand Wall-Follower (RHWF) algorithm or the Breadth-First-Search (BFS) algorithm.

-**Environment Management:** After a maze is built or the program exits, the Minecraft environment is restored to its prior state.
+- **Environment Management:** After a maze is built or the program exits, the Minecraft environment is restored to its prior state.

 ## Technical aspects

-**Error Handling:** All incorrect user inputs are handled gracefully.
+- **Error Handling:** All incorrect user inputs are handled gracefully.

-**Algorithm Robustness:** Special conditions for RHWF and BFS to avoid infinite loops.
+- **Algorithm Robustness:** Special conditions for RHWF and BFS to avoid infinite loops.

-**Efficiency:** Most variables are passed by reference to enhance performance.
+- **Efficiency:** Most variables are passed by reference to enhance performance.

 ## How to Use